The Taxonomy of Titles in the 18th Century Literary Marketplace

 This project arises from a systematic comparison of hundreds of dramatic networks from a dozen different literatures and historical periods.
 At this stage, we are using computer models to identify the fundamental properties of dramatic networks – with particular attention to the correspondence between genres and patterns of growth – and reflect on the relationship between modeling parameters and aesthetico-critical categories.

 Participants: Mark Algee-Hewitt, Zephyr Frank, Ryan Heuser, Franco Moretti

 The Emotions of London

 Eighteenth- and nineteenth-century novels are notoriously brimming with emotions of all kinds.
 But where, exactly, do their characters feel anger, sadness, fear, surprise, and so on?
-Combining the resources of literary geography, and the potentialities of digital crowdsourcing, “The Emotions of London” will create an emotional map of the English metropolis, charting the affective significance of all the place-names mentioned in our archive of novels.
+Combining the resources of literary geography, and the potentialities of digital crowdsourcing, “The Emotions of London” is creating an emotional map of the English metropolis, charting the affective significance of the thousands of place-names mentioned in eighteenth- and nineteenth-century novels.

 What the Supreme Court talks about when it talks about environmental law

 In collaboration with the Roger Williams University School of Law